-In his speech on June 6, 1950 Zhou Enlai explains the "Common Program" is clear: new democratic education is national, scientific, and mass education.
+In his speech on June 6, 1950 Zhou Enlai explained the "Common Program" is clear: new democratic education is national, scientific, and mass education.
 Our education is mass-oriented, serving the people, and this is the direction of our education.
-Chapter 5 of the Common Program has 9 articles.

 Article 41 describes the general characteristics of culture and education in the People's Republic of China.
 In the next articles, these characteristics will be elaborated.